ashawkey/torch-ngp/readme.md

 # for the blender dataset, you should add `--mode blender --bound 1 --scale 0.8`
 # --bound means the scene is assumed to be inside box[-bound, bound]
-# --scale adjusts the camera locaction to make it inside the above bounding box.
+# --scale adjusts the camera locaction to make sure it falls inside the above bounding box.
 python train_nerf.py data/nerf_synthetic/lego --workspace trial_nerf --fp16 --ff --cuda_ray --mode blender --bound 1 --scale 0.8
 ```